- How to Clean Your Hairpiece

 Step 3: Cleaning the hair system

-Remove the hair system form the solution and lay it in a sink face up (the hair will be on the bottom).
+Remove the hair system from the solution and lay it in a sink face up (the hair will be on the bottom).

 To clean the skin areas use a teaspoon to scrap any excess residue off with gentle, short vertical strokes.